 – Speaking negatively about the extended family of the targeted parent, and limiting contact with them.

 – In the extreme, making false allegations of child abuse or sexual molestation against the parent.

 Courts expect families to recognize their children’s right and need for loving and healthy relationships with both parents, and put that need before their own anger and need for revenge.
 Parents that ignore this put their case in danger.
-Even unintentional hostility toward an estranged spouse such as using a harsh tone of voice or walking away from a conversation in frustration while in the presence of a child can be considered parental alienation by some Arkansas judges.
+Even unintentional hostility toward an estranged spouse such as using a harsh tone of voice or walking away from a conversation in frustration while in the presence of a child can be considered Maladaptive Gatekeeping by some Arkansas judges.
 So take a deep breath, and put on a happy, or at least neutral, face.

 And for children of divorce to grow up as happy and healthy as possible, the research is clear: what’s most needed is to maintain healthy, loving and strong relationships with both parents and to be sheltered from parental conflicts.
 Stephen E. Fisher focuses his practice on family law at Martin Attorneys, PA.